How to Filter Bot Traffic in Google Analytics

 What bot filtering changes in your reports

-• Session and user counts drop (the bot sessions are excluded)
+• Session and user counts may drop because bot sessions are excluded

-• Geographic and source breakdowns become more accurate
+• Geographic and source breakdowns should better reflect real visitors

-• Heatmaps and click data remain unchanged (bots rarely trigger real click events)
+• Heatmaps and click data usually stay the same because bots rarely trigger real click events

 FAQ

-GA4 excludes traffic from known bots and spiders (based on the IAB bot list), but this only catches a fraction of automated traffic.
-Many bots mimic real browsers and slip through.
+Yes, but only some.
+Google Analytics excludes known bots and spiders based on the IAB bot list.
+Many bots mimic real browsers and still appear in your reports.

 No. Page Analytics applies filters at the reporting level only.
-Your GA4 property keeps all data as-is.
+Your Google Analytics property keeps all data as-is, even when the filter is on.

 How often are bot profiles updated?

 Bot profiles are rebuilt monthly.
-They're also refreshed when you add a new website or reconnect your account.
+Page Analytics also refreshes them when you add a new website or reconnect your account.

 What if the filter catches real traffic?

-Page Analytics only filters with high confidence by default.
-The excluded patterns (like screen resolution 1280x1200) have near-zero false positive rates.
-If you're unsure, toggle the filter off and compare the numbers.
+Page Analytics only filters high-confidence signatures.
+The excluded patterns, like screen resolution 1280x1200, have near-zero false-positive risk.
+If you're unsure, turn the filter off and compare both views.